Inference for Heteroskedastic PCA with Missing Data: Distributional theory and inference procedures

 \subsection{Inferential procedure and theory for \textsf{HeteroPCA}}

-We now move on to investigate how to assess the uncertainty of the more refined estimator \textsf{HeteroPCA}, and to discuss the superiority of this approach in comparison to the previous SVD-based approach.
+We are now positioned to investigate how to assess the uncertainty of the estimator \textsf{HeteroPCA}.
 For simplicity of presentation, we shall abuse some notation (e.g., $\bm{\Sigma}_{U,l}^{\star}$ and $v_{i,j}^{\star}$) whenever it is clear from the context.